-At this time of year, many of us are taking steps to improve our health and boost our immune system.
+Over the last year, many of us have taken steps to improve our health and boost our immune system.
 We’ve recently written about the importance of iron and vitamin D in maintaining immune health, but vitamin B12 is another key nutrient that our body relies on.
 Around a quarter of people are thought to be mildly deficient in B12, but given the wide range of symptoms, and the gradual rate at which they can appear, the condition can often be overlooked, or confused with something else.
 Luckily, there are plenty of foods that can be added to your diet, to make sure you’re getting enough of this vital vitamin.

 Here, we explore the benefits of vitamin B12, how to spot the signs of deficiency, and which vitamin B12-rich foods you could include in your diet as we head into winter.

 Vitamin B12, also known as cobalamin, is one of eight B vitamins that play an essential part in keeping our bodies healthy.
 It’s important for supporting the function of nerve cells, making red blood cells, DNA formation, and producing energy.
 But there are many other benefits of B12, which we’ll look at in more detail below.

 Our bodies can’t produce vitamin B12, so we need to get it from our diet.
 B12 is found naturally in animal products, but it’s also added to certain foods, and is available as a supplement.
 People who have very low B12 levels might also get a B12 injection, under recommendation from their GP.

 Vitamin B12 is necessary in only very small amounts – according to the NHS, for healthy adults, the recommended daily allowance (RDA) of vitamin B12 is around 1.5 micrograms..